stealthness/stealthness/README.md

 # Welcome to Stealthness's Github

-Hi, my name is Stephen West.

 I am a part-time demonstrator for the Faculty of Science at Birkbeck, University of London and a solo independent games developer.

 ## Games Development

 # Stealthness Games at itch.io

-Primary developing games with Unity with Visual Studio with  Adobe Photoshop, Illustrator, and Animator for character design and animation and Audacity for editing sounds.
-I use Piskelapp for pixel art and prototyping.
+I am primarily developing games with Unity with Rider, Adobe Photoshop, Illustrator, and Piskel for character design and animation.
+I also use Audacity to edit sounds, which I mostly find on Pixabay.

-I have self-learned game design in the last two years, applying tools like Unity to publish various small games on the Itch.io platform.
-I have participated in game jams, including Trijam and Brackey's game jam, and gained valuable feedback from each.
+I am self-taught in game design using free online tutorials, resources from [O'riells](https://learning.oreilly.com/), and applying these skills learnt in game jams like Trijam, which is hosted on Itch.io.

+Below are some examples;

 + https://stealthness.itch.io/number-invader
 <img width="200" alt="Screenshot" src="https://github.com/stealthness/stealthness/assets/669284/37c9f3f4-02b2-48d3-a32d-9160d3b6450d">